schoeberl/librelane/docs/source/glossary.md

 OpenMPW

     A program by Google sponsoring a free Multi-Project Wafer for {term}`open-source` hardware projects.
-OpenLane was initially developed for use with the OpenMPW project.
+LibreLane was initially developed for use with the OpenMPW project.

     See https://developers.google.com/silicon for more info.